sarthbpatel/sarthbpatel/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a computer science student who is passionate about learning different technologies.
+I am a computer science student and an undergraduate research assistant.
+I have a passion for learning different technologies.
-In my free time, I like playing chess ♟.
+<br> In my free time, I like to play chess ♟. </br>